How do I give CBD to my pet? How much CBD should I give my pet?

 If your goal is to give your furry friend a treat… go buy a treat.
 If your goal is to provide a daily supplement, keep it simple, keep it natural… and add it to whatever they are enjoying today.

-You can find CBD in a wide variety of pet products… capsules, tablets, treats, tinctures… which one is right for your pet?
+You can find CBD in a wide variety of pet products… capsules, tablets, chews, tinctures… which one is right for your pet?
 Maybe all of them… maybe none.
 If you are having trouble with acceptance, try a different delivery method.

 We believe a simple oil based tincture is the most flexible, and least likely to be refused delivery method.
 It gives you a lot of flexibility.